velipso/sink/docs/lib.md

 Sink only operates on 64-bit floating point numbers, but it's possible to simulate operations on signed 32-bit integers using the `int` namespace, with appropriate two's-complement wrapping.

-Note that integer functions will operate on lists by performing the operation on each element, just like the built-in unary and binary operators.
+Integer functions will operate on lists by performing the operation on each element, just like the built-in unary and binary operators.

 | Function          | Description                                                                 |
 |-------------------|-----------------------------------------------------------------------------|